aedans/Nylon/README.md

 ## Function Flags
 The start of a function may contain any number of Function Flags ([a-zA-Z]).
-Rather than push a string to the stack, these flags change how certain things work.
-Function flags affect all functions called until the function ends.
+Rather than push a string to the stack, these flags change how certain things work

 - 'a': Turns off implicit output.
 - 'A': Turns on implicit output. (default)